 Visit Silverdale Pioneer Village (weekends 10am–3pm).
 The Village is an ideal place for a family visit where you can wander through the buildings or enjoy the gardens or relax in the shade of the magnificent old oak trees.
 Check out details online.

-North Auckland has 25+ beautiful beaches, from Devonport to Tāwharanui.
-Hit a new one each day - Orewa, Long Bay, Stanmore Bay, Cheltenham, Big Manly… Why not set a holiday challenge to visit a new beach each day?
-Share your favourites in the comments!
+Whilst we have a specific focus this holidays on taking on our Auckland Volcano Challenge, you can of course also take on our beach hopping challenge!
+With North Auckland having 25+ beautiful beaches, from Devonport to Tāwharanui.
+Why not challenge the family to hit a new one each day - Orewa, Long Bay, Stanmore Bay, Cheltenham, Big Manly… Share your favourites in the comments!

 Check out Hibiscus Coast beaches and North Shore beaches.